 Given the importance of the number seven, pros are giving the Cowboys a shot with the hook, but like New Orleans if they only have to lay seven points.

 Based on the activity so far, it seems unlikely that the line will drop to 6.5 with just 21% of bets on Dallas.

 This line can be found at a variety of numbers around the market, with some books offering Carolina-4 and the majority at -3.5.

-BookMaker is one of the lone books that opened at the key number of three, but jumped to -4 about 10 minutes after opening.
+One book opened at the key number of three, but it jumped to -4 about 10 minutes after opening.

 Since then, the Bucs have attracted sharp action at +4.
 Like the NO-DAL game, this is pretty lopsided in terms of betting percentages, with Tampa getting just 30% as the home dog.